^

 Treatment of mycoplasma infection

-ARI caused by M. Pneumoniae does not require etiotropic therapy.
+ARI caused by M. pneumoniae does not require etiotropic therapy.

-Mycoplasmosis (mycoplasmal infection) - Treatment
+Mycoplasmosis (mycoplasma infection) - Treatment

 You are reporting a typo in the following text: